sveltekit-i18n/parsers/parser-default/README.md

 ## Options

 ### `customModifiers`?: __Record<string, (value: string, options: Array<{ key: string; value: string; }>, defaultValue?: string, locale?: string) => string>__
-You can use this parameter to include your own set of modifiers.
+You can use this property to include your own set of modifiers.

 For example custom modifier `eqAbs`...
 ```typescript